raoul2000/yii2-workflow/guide/about-workflows.md

-If you know a little bit about *Events* in Yii2, you may have recognized what happens on the *init()* method of our Post model : we have attached an event handler to the event returned by the call to *WorkflowEvent::afterChangeStatus('PostWorkflow/draft', 'PostWorkflow/correction')* which is nothing more than a helper method that creates the actual event name for you.
+If you know a little bit about *Events* in Yii2, you may have recognized what happens on the *init()* method of our Post model : we have attached an event handler to the event returned by the call to *WorkflowEvent::afterChangeStatus('PostWorkflow/draft', 'PostWorkflow/correction')* which is nothing more than a helper method that creates the actual event name for us.

-If you're not familiar with the concept of Event in Yii2, you can have a look to the [Yii2 definitive Guide](http://www.yiiframework.com/doc-2.0/guide-concept-events.html).
+If you're not familiar with the concept of Event in Yii2, you have a look to the [Yii2 definitive Guide](http://www.yiiframework.com/doc-2.0/guide-concept-events.html).

 ### The Event Model